 Cinema was the in thing in my childhood.
 The mystery of camera capturing images fascinated me tremendously.
 But the land of cinema was a faraway dream for a small boy from a small village in Kerala.
 The way to the dreamland came through FTII after my graduation.

 The eve before the interview I walked into the theatre to watch ‘Man of Marble’ by Andre Vajda.
 After two hours I walked out of the theatre completely bewildered.
 It was an entirely alien experience for someone who has seen only Indian cinema and experienced world cinema only through reading.
-That was the beginning, the window to a world of new experience in art, education, culture, people etc
+That was the beginning, the window to a world of new experiences in art, education, culture, people etc

 It was only natural for an FTIIan to land up in Mumbai after Pune.